JBQuim/cs231n-Computer-Vision-Machine-Learning/README.md

 </p>

 <p align="center">
   Overfitting an LSTM for image captioning.
-On the left the caption outputted by the model makes sense.
-On the right, the caption of an image from the validation set is nonsense.
+At the top the caption outputted by the model makes sense.
+At the bottom, the caption of an image from the validation set is nonsense.
 </p>